-In 2012 Gillian decided she had enough of being down and dirty everyday and became Vagabond HQ’s first permanent recruit (outside of Rob and Amy).
-Gillian’s attention to detail and tenacity in seeing projects through to the end is a legacy from her previous life as an archaeologist (though not as mucky).
+In 2012, Gillian decided she had enough of being down and dirty everyday – she was an archaeologist – to become Vagabond HQ’s first permanent recruit (outside of Rob and Amy).
+Gillian’s attention to detail and tenacity in seeing projects through to the end is a legacy from her previous career (though she’s not as mucky now).

 In her own time, she keeps rescue hens.
 This hobby provides all the office staff with the freshest eggs ever.

 Just like Gillian, all our Sales and Reservations team are Wicklow born and bred.
 We reckon Gillian inserted a secret clause into her contract to insist on this!

 With more letters after her name than the rest of us put together, Megan is certainly Vagabond’s bon savant.
 Her most recent qualification was the achievement of a Masters in Human Resources in 2017 (to add to her Masters in Sociology).

 Megan joined Vagabond in 2013.
 In addition to being the voice of Driftwood (and HR policy maker) Megan has a keen interest in all things environmental.
 She was one of the main drivers behind Vagabond becoming the only tour operator in Ireland to achieve Gold EcoTourism Certification.

 She is also involved in scouting and has a strange interest in sharp implements.